-The test equipment provided by the developer consists of three GeNUGates (model 400), a GeNUScreen 100 C (OSPF-Router), several switches and several versions of the TOE.
+Additionally a genuscreen 100 C (OSPF-Router) and several versions of the TOE were provided by the developer.

-According to the Security Target the evaluator has installed the GeNUGates in a separate administrator network.
-The evaluator has configured the ALG with 5 interfaces (external network, admin network, HA network, DMZ, internal network to the PFL) and the PFL with 2 interfaces (internal network to the ALG, internal network).
+According to the Security Target the evaluator has installed the genugates in a separate network.
+The evaluator has configured the ALG with 4 physical interfaces (external network, admin network, HA network, internal network to the PFL) and 1 virtual interface (DMZ).
+The PF was configured with 2 interfaces (internal network to the ALG, internal network).

-The connection to the internal network was realised with an OSPF router.
+In HA-configuration (OSFP-HA) the connection to the internal network was realised with an OSPF router.
 The administrative network, the DMZ and the external network were realised with a switch.
 The HA network was realised with a switch.

-The required endsystems (several servers/clients under ubuntu, laptop under windows, management station with MS Internet Explorer 6.0) were connected with the TOE with the OSPF router respectively with the corresponding switches.
+The required ystems of the environment (several servers/clients using Ubuntu Linux, Debian Linux and Windows 7) were connected with the TOE (partly by the OSPF router) and with the corresponding switches.